You Can’t Miss Timothée Chalamet Red Halter Suit at the 2022 Venice Film Festival - E! Online

 Black leather boots and matching sunglasses tied the whole look together.

 The 26-year-old wore the all-red ensemble for the Bones And All premiere—his latest film—on Sept.
 2. And it was just the day before that the actor proved he was living his best life in the Italian city.
-He was photographed flashing a wide smile as he enjoyed a martini during an afternoon outing.
+He was photographed flashing a wide smile as he enjoyed a Martini Fiero & Tonic during an afternoon outing.

 With the 2022 Venice Film Festival still in full swing until Sept.
 10, it's only a matter of time before Timothée makes fans swoon with his fashion.